2022–23 Texas Tech Red Raiders basketball team

 The 2022–23 Texas Tech Red Raiders basketball team represented Texas Tech University in the 2022–23 NCAA Division I men's basketball season as a member of the Big 12 Conference.
 The Red Raiders were led by second-year coach Mark Adams.
 They played their home games at the United Supermarkets Arena in Lubbock, Texas.
+They finished the season 16–16, 5–13 in Big 12 play to finish in a tie for last place.
+As the No. 9 seed the Big 12 tournament, they lost to West Virginia in the first round.

-The day after the Red Raiders' final regular season game against Oklahoma State, Adams was suspended for what the school called an "inappropriate, unacceptable, and racially insensitive comment" that he had made the previous week.
-Adams would resign on March 8, following Tech's loss in the Big 12 tournament.
+The day after the Red Raiders' final regular season game, Mark Adams was suspended for what the school called an "inappropriate, unacceptable, and racially insensitive comment" that he had made the previous week.
+On March 8, 2023, Adams resigned.
+On March 31, the school named North Texas head coach Grant McCasland the team's new head coach.

 Previous season

 The Red Raiders finished the 2021–22 season 27–10, 12–6 in Big 12 play to finish in third place.
 In the Big 12 tournament, they defeated Iowa State and Oklahoma to advance to the championship game where they lost to Kansas.
 They received an at-large bid to the NCAA tournament as the No. 3 seed in the West region.
 There they defeated Montana State and Notre Dame to advance to the Sweet Sixteen.
 In the Sweet Sixteen, they lost to Duke.